-115. Access under an SCF arrangement can be augmented to help meet a larger balance of payments need or to support a strengthening of the program.
+118. Access under an SCF arrangement can be augmented to help meet a larger balance of payments need or to support a strengthening of the program.
 In particular, augmentation of access would often be an appropriate response to increased balance of payments needs in the context of shocks, unless the SCF-supported program is off track, in which case RCF financing could be appropriate (see Section C on concurrent use).
 Augmentations based on the strengthening of the program could occur, for example, if access was initially constrained by a high risk of debt distress, which has later subsided.
-Also, when an SCF arrangement period is extended, it could be the case that the extension period involves balance of payments needs that were not originally included in the determination of access.
-Under the Trade Integration Mechanism (TIM), augmented access not exceeding 10 percent of quota will be available to a member country to compensate for balance of payments shortfalls arising from trade liberalization measures implemented by other countries.79
+Also, when an SCF arrangement period is extended, it could be the case that the extension period involves balance of payments needs that were not originally included in the determination of access for the arrangement, which may provide a justification for augmentation of access.
+Under the Trade Integration Mechanism (TIM), augmented access not exceeding 10 percent of quota will be available to a member country to compensate for balance of payments shortfalls arising from trade liberalization measures implemented by other countries.98